-Charis Gantes is a Professor in the Institute of Steel Structures,
+Charis Gantes is Professor and Director of the Institute of Steel Structures, at the

 School of Civil Engineering,